All about Kalispell Montana

 Super 1 Foods is another grocery option.
 There are two stores in the Kalispell area.
 One at 1346 Highway 2 East and one at 55 N 1st Avenue East.
 Both have all the typical grocery departments and are good choices.

-There is also an oriental market in the area – the Mabuhay Oriental Market which is located at 1085 US Highway 2W.
+There is also an oriental market in the area – the Mabuhay Oriental Market which is located at 1085 US Highway 2W and is open Tuesday through Saturday.
 I haven’t yet tried this store, so cannot personally share any insight, but it has great reviews.

 If you like organic products, you might want to try Mountain Valley Foods at 25 Commons Way.
 Their website indicates they offer “organic groceries, gluten-free foods, fresh fruits and vegetables, dairy, meats, vegan, vegetarian, beverages, water, and bulk grains, nuts, seeds and herbs.”
 They also have vitamins, supplements, minerals, and personal care items.